looker-open-source/gcs-storage-intelligence-block/README.md

 <p> Users should be aware that this dashboard may require substantial BigQuery resources, potentially leading to increased costs.</p>

-<p>This dashboard is exclusively compatible with the Storage Insights linked dataset residing within your BigQuery environment.
+<p>This dashboard is exclusively compatible with the Storage Intelligence linked dataset residing within your BigQuery environment.
 Utilizing this dashboard with any alternative database or data warehouse is not supported and will result in query errors.</p>

 <p>This dashboard utilizes two Persistent Derived Tables (PDTs).
 For proper functionality, it is essential that your Looker connection is configured to enable PDT functionality.</p>